zturtleman/spearmint/README.md

                                       trap_Alloc.
 DLLs use shared memory pool
                                       and are limited by com_hunkMegs.

-  cm_betterIbspSurfaceNums          - try to reconnect collision and draw
+  cm_betterSurfaceNums              - try to reconnect collision and draw
                                       surface numbers. must be enabled for
                                       trap_R_GetSurfaceShader and
                                       trap_R_SetSurfaceShader to work correctly